rokaspaulik/jobs-ads-api/README.md

 # How To Use

-1. Create test database and configure laravel .env file to use it
+1. Create new SQL database and configure laravel .env file to use it
 2. Run ```php artisan db:seed```
 3. Run ```php artisan passport:install```
 4. Run ```php artisan serve```